-This country house is based on the urban form of two houses and the street that passes between them.
-The integration of the site positioning, the floor plans, the 3 dimensional form, the massing of masonry and the orientation toward the view and the sun, give this passive solar house its distinctive character.
+The First Ridge House is based on the urban form of two houses and the street that passes between them.
+This passive solar house derives its distinctive character from the integration of the site positioning, the floor plans, the 3 dimensional form, the massing of masonry and the orientation toward the view and the sun.

 The ground floor includes the kitchen and dining room on one side of the street, with living room and media room on the other.
 The upstairs is divided into private rooms: bedrooms, office space, and bathrooms.